wavefrontHQ/docs/pages/doc/trace_data_details.md

 The following objects create and report trace data:

 * `WavefrontTracer` creates spans and traces.
-* `WavefrontSpanReporter` forwards the trace data to the Operations for Applications sender.
+* `WavefrontSpanReporter` forwards the trace data to the Wavefront sender.

 A `WavefrontSpanReporter` specifies the source of the reported trace data -- by default, the host that the code is running on.
 You can optionally specify a more useful source name explicitly during setup, for example, an IP address, a container or instance name, or some other unique data source.
 All reporter objects for a particular microservice must specify the same source.